SeanKilleen/seankilleen.github.io/_posts/2019-09-22-how-to-check-your-jekyll-based-blog-for-dead-links.md

     allow_hash_href: true, # Won't fail for local links
     url_ignore: [/edit\/gh-pages/] # This is because all my pages have a link to edit them, which will fail when generated locally.
   }
-  HTMLProofer.check_directory("./_site", options).run # Calls html-proofer and uses the Jektll _site folder
+  HTMLProofer.check_directory("./_site", options).run # Calls html-proofer and uses the Jekyll _site folder
 end

 task :test do